lauren-alexandra/basin-inflow-dnn/README.md

 ----
 The Department of Interior’s Bureau of Reclamation (BOR) employs river basin observations including streamflow, snowpack, temperature, and precipitation in addition to projected water demand to operate reservoirs in California’s Central Valley Project.
 Water managers must optimize storage during dry periods while allocating space for flood control.
 In 2019, BOR approved a water control manual for the Folsom Reservoir north of Sacramento that relies on weather forecasts to make more accurate release decisions and engage the auxiliary spillway for flood management (BOR, 2021).

-#### History
+### History

 Sacramento and surrounding municipalities exist on a floodplain.
 The area receives most of its water from precipitation in the Sierra Nevada during a short wet period consisting of five to six Pacific storms on average, with high year-to-year variability (Ingram & Malamud-Roam, 2015).
 A difference of one to two major storms can ensure a normal versus a dry water year.
 Water management in the state has proven challenging since its founding.
-This challenge was evident in the early years of the state, when in late 1861 and the beginning of 1862 unprecedented snowfall followed by a series of warm storms drenched the western Sierra Nevada with four times its annual average rainfall, swelling the American River Basin, eliminating Gold Rush mining camps (see Figure 1), displacing communities, and submerging Sacramento under ten feet of water (Ingram & Malamud-Roam, 2015).
-Notably, on January 11, 1862 the *Nevada City Democrat* reported that the Nisenan population left the area a week before the floods, recognizing the weather pattern of atmospheric river storms.
+This challenge was evident in the early years of the state, when in late 1861 and the beginning of 1862 unprecedented snowfall followed by a series of warm storms drenched the western Sierra Nevada with four times its annual average rainfall, swelling the American River Basin, eliminating Gold Rush mining settlements (see Figure 1), displacing communities, and submerging Sacramento under ten feet of water (Ingram & Malamud-Roam, 2015).
+Notably, on January 11, 1862 the *Nevada City Democrat* reported that Indigenous residents left the area a week before the floods, recognizing the weather pattern of atmospheric river storms.

 The extensive destruction of the 1861-1862 floods in Sacramento and across the state, led the city to pursue a project of raising the district by ten to fifteen feet shortly after the flooding.
 During the decade that followed, the American River’s confluence with the Sacramento River was located upstream.
 The Natoma Water and Mining Company carried out the construction of a dual-purpose dam about a mile and a half above Folsom on the American River to generate hydroelectric power and capture logs drifting downstream from the Sierra (Sacramento Public Library Authority, 2021, pp. 11-38).
 In 1868, California agreed to grant the company with the labor of imprisoned people in exchange for acreage for what would become the state’s second-oldest prison.
 By 1893 Folsom Dam was finished, and in 1895 the newly built Folsom Powerhouse allowed Sacramento to emerge as one of the leading cities in the country using commercial hydroelectric power.

+#### Legacy of the Gold Rush

+The discovery of gold by American and Indigenous workers in the American River during January 1848 commenced a siege of the region which entailed mining practices that would corrode river quality, with silt clogging streams and halting annual salmon runs (Akins & Bauer Jr., 2021), and pervasive efforts to transform the river through the shoring of levees, dredging, the separation of the river from sloughs, and years of damming, resulting in the removal of sediment-induced turbidity that sheltered salmon from predators along with the aquatic bugs, phytoplankton, and zooplankton supporting them (Arax, 2020).
+Furthermore, between 1848 and 1860 California and the federal government legalized and funded the disenfranchisement, enslavement, ethnic cleansing, and genocide of Indigenous People throughout the violent colonization of the Gold Rush era, declining the state population of Indigenous People from 150,000 to 30,000 people (Akins & Bauer Jr., 2021).
+California Governor Gavin Newsom (2019) issued an apology on behalf of the state for its historical mistreatment, violence, and neglect, and established the Truth and Healing Council to provide Indigenous People a platform to correct the historical record and begin the collaborative healing process.

 **Figure 1**